CGR National Awards

 Presented to the Coast Guard Chief Warrant Officer based on the member’s achievements and dedication to service during the past fiscal year.
 The recipient of the Reserve Outstanding Chief Warrant Officer Award is also selected as the Coast Guard Reserve's nominee for the CWO4 Michael J. Novosel Award for Outstanding Chief Warrant Officer throughout the Department of Defense administered by the ROA.

-Congratulations to Chief Warrant Officer Joshua Dalton, U.S. Coast Guard Port Security Unit 307
+Congratulations to Chief Warrant Officer John L. Simpson, U.S. Coast Guard Port Security Unit 307

-Congratulations, CWO Dalton, on your selection as the Reserve Outstanding Chief Warrant Officer.
+Congratulations, Chief Warrant Officer Simpson, on your selection as the Reserve Outstanding Chief Warrant Officer.